Archives

 Do you own 5 to 20 acres?
 Are you interested in saving hundreds, maybe even thousands on your property taxes each year (especially by preventing rollback taxes!) ?
 Are you a land developer that has properties that need to maintain Ag Valuation until building can begin – years down the road?

 If so, having honey bees can help you qualify.
-We perform agriculture maintenance with our hives to land owners for a reasonable management fee.
+We (Rex Smith – Harmony Hollow Apiaries and Laura Winters of Birds and the Bees Apiary) perform agriculture maintenance with our hives to land owners for a reasonable management fee.
 We do everything to manage and maintain the bees, and once qualified, you reap the rewards that ag-valuation provides for your property for the use of your land.

 Have our Honey Bee hives to qualify for an Ag Valuation and leave the Beekeeping to Harmony Hollow Apiary.
 Call Rex at 469-251-2BEE (2233) for more information and pricing.